opensearch-project/documentation-website/_api-reference/document-apis/multi-get.md

 Parameter | Type | Description
 :--- | :--- | :--- | :---
 &lt;index&gt; | String | Name of the index to retrieve documents from. preference | String | Specifies the nodes or shards OpenSearch should execute the multi-get operation on.
-Default is random. realtime | Boolean | Specifies whether the operation should run in realtime.
+Default is `random`. realtime | Boolean | Specifies whether the operation should run in realtime.
 If false, the operation waits for the index to refresh to analyze the source to retrieve data, which makes the operation near-realtime.
 Default is `true`. refresh | Boolean | If true, OpenSearch refreshes shards to make the multi-get operation available to search results.
 Valid options are `true`, `false`, and `wait_for`, which tells OpenSearch to wait for a refresh before executing the operation.
 Default is `false`. routing | String | Value used to route the multi-get operation to a specific shard.